bangconghuynh/qsym2/docs/docs/tutorials/bf3.md

     - the charge value in the construction of the `mol` object should be set to `1` and the spin value also to `1`; and
     - the QSym² analysis calculation can be run in exactly the same way as before.

-2. Inspect the QSym² output file and determine the following:

-    - the overall symmetries of the Slater determinant and the associated densities, and
-    - the wavefunction and density symmetries of the molecular orbitals that could be correlated to those examined in step 6 of the neutral BF₃ case.
+2. Inspect the QSym² output file and compare the UHF and CCSD density symmetries with those in the neutral case.
     Are these results in agreement with what you might have expected?